Season Summary: 1984

 Ten wins and eight losses lifted the Club to seventh place on the 12-team ladder, just one win plus considerable percentage away from a finals spot.
-This was the Club's best performance since 1973.
+This was the Club's best First Division performance since the 11 wins recorded in 1972.
 Kim Kershaw was awarded back-to-back Andy Taylor Memorial best and fairest wins, with captain-coach Wheeler runner-up and Tony 'Spud' Dullard in third place.
 Mark Fotheringham again easily won the Bert Hodge Memorial Trophy as Club leading goalkicker with 114, and also headed the VFA goalkicking list.
 Paul John won the Seconds best and fairest award, from Wayne Hodges and Mark Brierty, while Grant Doll took out the Under 18 award from Don Darcy and Darren Hickey.
 Doll also won the AG Gillon Medal for best and fairest player in the VFA Thirds competition.
 Bradley Grigg was the leading goalscorer in the Club's Third grade.
 Jeff Ind was awarded the Bill 'Darkie' Raffle Memorial Trophy for best clubman.

 Kim Kershaw and Kevin Sait both ran equal second in the JJ Liston Trophy.